Best golf courses in North West Ireland

 The stretch of holes from 6 to 11 is mesmerizing.
 It may well be the best stretch of holes in Ireland.

-Sandy Hills, however, was laid out through the biggest dunes by Pat Ruddy, in 2004.
+Sandy Hills was laid out through the biggest dunes by Pat Ruddy, in 2004.
 It is quite probably the toughest course in Ireland, thanks to dense rough which crowds the tossing fairways and unforgiving green complexes.
 Add in the wind and it is not for the faint-hearted.

 That said, this is a rhythmic links where fairways slide down into and through dune valleys.
 Golfers will enjoy many high tees and high greens, which show off the beauty of the holes and the landscape.

-This is a natural links cast in a bucolic Irish setting of mountains, beach and sea.
+The natural links is cast in a bucolic Irish setting of mountains, beach and sea.
 Golfers will be asked to drive across that beach on the 2nd hole, which is one of the best holes in the country.
 It is both long and dangerous, doglegging sharply around both the beach and a river.

 The opening seven holes rumble through strong, swinging dunes above the beach.
 The back nine slip inland but, if anything, fairways and holes become more shapely and show off more of the views.

 Donegal Golf Club begins with a long, straight drive through the forest, heading out onto the Murvagh Peninsula, where the only resident is this great links.
 The surrounding hills, ocean and Blue Stack Mountains give the course a sense of serenity.
-But don’t be fooled: once upon a time, this links was the longest in Europe (6,765 metres), so choose the correct tee.
+But don’t be fooled as once upon a time, this links was the longest in Europe (7,398 yards), so choose the correct tee.

 This is an open, spacious terrain covered in low snaking dunes, growing bigger as they approach Donegal Bay.
 Next to the beach, you will discover Donegal’s most thrilling holes, where the dunes wreak havoc on fairways and around greens.
 The par three 5th is where it kicks off: named Valley of Tears, it’s a highly appropriate name for a hole that has delivered plenty of heartache.